Poker Basics, Poker Strategy

 Being aware of your stack and every other stack at the table is essential.
 Your stack size and the stack sizes of your opponents should drive every decision you make in an SNG.

-Your big blind count will increase in importance as the tournament goes on, becoming especially important on the bubble and once you are in the money.
+Your big blind count will become increasingly important as the tournament progresses, especially on the bubble and once you are in the money.

 Once you know how many chips you are playing for, you will be able to accurately use any push-fold strategy you have learned and apply your understanding of ICM and other important SNG concepts to the game.